 Venture Michigan II

 - Overall, $654.6 million of equity has been invested into 29 Michigan-based portfolio companies.1 This represents a 4.24x leveraging of VMF II’s underlying fund manager investment of $154.3 million.

 - These portfolio companies have exposure across the following sectors: life sciences, healthcare IT, application software, cleantech, advanced manufacturing and media.

-- Healthcare IT being the largest sector on a dollar invested basis as of April 2016 at 38.6%.
-Application Software is second at 22.7%, and Life Sciences is third at 18.3%.
+- Application Software being the largest sector on a dollar invested basis as of December 2017 at 32.2%.
+Healthcare IT is second at 31.4%, and Life Sciences is third at 18.5%.

 Venture Michigan Fund II: Based on the latest forecasts, it is currently projected that the first year of tax voucher usage for VMF II will be the State’s 2020 fiscal year.
-Over the next five years (calendar year 2016 through calendar year 2020), total estimated tax voucher usage would be approximately $71 million (if sold at a 10% discount and total return on the portfolio was 1.0x), with $8.4 million in the fourth quarter of calendar year 2019 and $62.5 million in the first through third quarters of calendar year 2020.
+Over the next five years (calendar year 2018 through calendar year 2022), total estimated tax voucher usage would be approximately $123.9 million (if sold at a 10% discount and total return on the portfolio was 1.5x), with $8.4 million in the second half of calendar year 2020 and $59.1 million in calendar year 2021.

 1 This number includes the equity commitment of the VMF fund manager as well as other investors in the syndicate.

 2 Past performance is not necessarily indicative of future results.
 Unless otherwise specifically indicated, returns do not take into account application of management fees, allocable expenses and carried interest, if applicable, at GCM Grosvenor Private Markets level.
 Returns would be lower if net-of-fee performance was presented.

 3 VMF I and VMF II invest in some of the same portfolio companies.